 The Cottleville Fire District protects 38 square miles of St. Charles County Missouri.
 We provide service to all or portions of five different municipalities including the cities of Cottleville, Weldon Spring, Dardenne Prairie, St. Peters, and O’Fallon.

 Our district takes part in a robust automatic mutual aid system that includes all eleven fire districts within our county as well as fire districts through out the St. Louis metropolitan area.
 In addition, we participate in the Missouri State-wide mutual aid system.
-For our residents, and the residents of our neighboring districts as well as those across the state, our involvement in these mutual aid programs ensures adequate resources to handle emergencies.
+For our residents, the residents of our neighboring districts, as well as those across the state, our involvement in these mutual aid programs ensures adequate resources to handle emergencies.

 Over the years the fire service has evolved from a single hazard response agency i.e. fire suppression response, to a multi hazard response agency.
 Today’s firefighters are faced with challenges from Hazardous Materials, Emergency Medical Services, Homeland Security, and technical rescue operations i.e. confined space, swift water, high angle, trench and building collapse, motor vehicle crashes, etc. If you can think of an emergency situation, it is most likely the fire/rescue service that responds.
 The Cottleville Fire District has worked tirelessly to keep up with our ever changing responsibilities and to keep our personnel trained at the highest possible levels.